 - Truffle hunting: truffles are common in Croatia and you can take a tour and the best part is .. there are dogs included! more info here.

 Croatia stole my heart from the moment we drove over the Slovenian border.
 I am very glad we got to experience a more local side of the country and got to see some pretty spectacular sights and taste great food on the way!
 I really hope you enjoyed reading this post and found it helpful!

-Don’t forget to follow me on my social media and pin the images to your Pinterest Boards!
+While you’re still here, don’t forget to follow me on my Instagram and pin this blog post to your Pinterest boards!